Garydos/twin-dragons-nes/README.md

 ---

+**Plese note that currently the cartridge space is completely filled up!
+This means that if you want to add anything, it would be necessary to remove something to make more room (I recommend removing either Famitone or one of the levels to make more space).
+I plan to eventually port this game over to using UxROM instead of NROM to get more PRGROM space, so check back to get that version if you plan to use this project as a starting point for a new project.**

 ## Building

 Run `make.bat` to compile.
 Make sure to edit `make.bat` to point to your Millfork installation before running it.